 - If I come to the Summer Studies, will I have to share a dormitory room?

 - You refer to "senior staff" and "junior staff."
 Who are these people?
 Are there other kinds of staff?

 Senior staff are college professors (including, of course, David Kelly, who teaches at Hampshire College all year).
 Junior staff are graduate students and undergraduate math majors.
 Junior and senior staff are typically alumns of the program or are otherwise well acquainted with how the Summer Studies is run.
-There are two other kinds of staff: Susan Goff is the year-round Program Assistant, and each summer there is a Director of Residential Life.
+There are two other kinds of staff: Susan Goff is the year-round Program Coordinator, and each summer there is a Director of Residential Life.

 - It's kind of late.
 I think I've missed a deadline.
 What do I do?

 Turn back time.
 Or apply anyway, if that's simpler.

 Without 17, 16 and 18 would be perilously close and…[the rest of this answer was advertently omitted.
 Details available at the very next session of the Hampshire College Summer Studies in Mathematics.]